sodafoundation/examples/DelfinPerformance/README.md

-## Delfin Performance Monitoring with Prometheus
+## Delfin Performance Monitoring with Prometheus & Kakfa

 This is a demo of SODA Foundations Delfin performance monitoring feature using default prometheus exporter.